Jason Washburn

-Jason Colin Washburn (born June 5, 1990) is an American-Bulgarian professional basketball player who currently plays for the New Taipei Kings of the Taiwan Professional Basketball League (TPBL).
+Jason Colin Washburn (born June 5, 1990) is an American-Bulgarian professional basketball player for the New Taipei Kings of the Taiwan Professional Basketball League (TPBL).
 He played college basketball for the University of Utah.

 High school career

 Washburn attended his hometown's Battle Creek Central High School, leading the team to the district championship and regional finals as a senior and district championships as a junior.
 As a junior, he averaged 17 points, eight rebounds and five blocked shots per game while averaging a double-double as a senior, with at least two triple-doubles (points, rebounds, blocks).
 He became the all-time blocks leader at BCC and set a new school record for blocks in a season and blocks in a game.

 College career

 As a four-year player at Utah, Washburn appeared in 123 games with 70 starts and averaged 8.7 points, 5.0 rebounds and 1.3 blocks in 22.4 minutes per game, finishing as the Utes' leading scorer (11.4 ppg), rebounder (6.2 rpg) and shot blocker (1.4 bpg) as a junior in 2011–12.